AnshuSingh-x/gemini-image-classifier/README.md

-Image Classifier Web App with Google Gemini Pro
+Image Classifier Web App with Google gemini-1.5-flash model

 This repository contains the source code for a Image Classifer web application powered by the Google Gemini Pro model.
 The app is designed to facilitate interactive, conversational experiences for users through a seamless web interface.